MSc in Comparative Social Policy

 During the first and second terms, the majority of learning is classroom-based, complemented by independent reading, tutorials and formative and summative assessments.
 The third term involves largely self-directed study for the remaining summative assessments, exam revision, and further development of the MSc thesis; an additional lecture and question/answer sessions is typically offered on an optional basis to support students in preparing for exams and/or assessments and using various methodologies for thesis projects.

-The allocation of graduate supervision for the course is the responsibility of the Department of Social Policy and Intervention and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
+The allocation of graduate supervision for the course is the responsibility of the Department of Social Policy and Intervention and it is not always possible to accommodate the precise preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Department of Social Policy and Intervention.
 Efforts will be made to match the research interests of supervisees and supervisors.

 In the case of students who require specific help to adjust to an academic programme or to a new range of skills, the supervisor will work with them to ensure that they have additional support.

 Students will have approximately eight to twelve meetings with their supervisor, distributed over three terms.

 Your performance will be assessed through formative and summative assignments/papers.
 Knowledge of the substantive areas of social policy is assessed by a combination of examinations and/or submitted coursework assignments throughout the year.
 The assessment will cover comparative social policy and social policy analysis in general; the summative assignment will focus on your chosen area of specialism as represented in the option paper in which you choose to be assessed.
 Research methods will be assessed by a series of assessments throughout the year using a combination of examinations and/or submitted coursework assignments.
 In addition, you will be required to provide a 10,000-word dissertation.

 Many graduates go on to pursue academic careers in world-leading research universities, while others hold influential positions in government, non-governmental and international organisations, such as the World Bank, the World Health Organisation and the UN.